amanp27/Linear-Regression/Multiple Linear Regression/README.md

 Welcome to the Insurance Dataset Case Study II, where I deep-dive into the world of health insurance analytics to extract actionable insights and build a predictive model using Multiple Linear Regression (MLR).
 This project is part of my journey to master the art of data-driven decision-making.

+### 📌 Top Influencing Features:

+The most significant predictors based on their absolute coefficient values:

+* smoker_yes: 23651.13 ➡️ Smoking has the largest positive impact on charges.
+* age: 3609.15 ➡️ Older individuals tend to pay higher premiums.
+* bmi: 2054.88 ➡️ Higher BMI increases charges.

+### Key Learnings
+* Improved understanding of the significance of feature engineering and scaling.